 If a grievance is not settled to the student’s satisfaction, the student may contact Relay’s accrediting agency, the Middle States Commission on Higher Education (MSCHE), and/or the relevant state agency where Relay is authorized to operate.
 See Appendix A for a listing of Relay’s accreditors and state authorizing bodies and their contact information.

 California Students: The full institutional grievance process is available to California students in Relay’s online programs.
-Relay encourages candidates located in California to utilize the institutional grievance process; however, California students have the right to file a complaint with the California Department of Consumer Affairs at any time.
+Relay encourages students located in California to utilize the institutional grievance process; however, California students have the right to file a complaint with the California Department of Consumer Affairs at any time.